pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 Introduction to ReactJS
 -----------------------
-ReactJS is a Javascript library that specializes in building user interfaces.
+ReactJS is a JavaScript library that specializes in building user interfaces.
 This JavaScript library makes it easy to create user interfaces for your programming application or to update and render the proper components in your application change correctly.
 In ReactJS, you are able to use declarative views which makes your code easier to read and to debug.
-ReactJS is a component based Javascript library that focuses on building encapsulated components that are able to manage their own state which can help the user compose some of the most easiest or most complex user interfaces.
+ReactJS is a component based JavaScript library that focuses on building encapsulated components that are able to manage their own state which can help the user compose some of the most easiest or most complex user interfaces.